Academic IELTS Writing task 1 Sample 61 - Changes in modes of travel in England between 1985 and 2000

 The bicycle was used for an average of 50 miles travel by each person in 1985 and that decreased to 41 miles in 2000 which show the decline of bicycle usages by British.
 Train, local distance buses were two other modes of travel by British people whose popularity increased over time.
 In 1985, 255 miles distance was travelled by an average British on foot while this distance decreased a bit in 2000.
 The other transportation were used comprises about 450 miles per person in 1985 which increased to 585 in 2000.

 In summary, the popularity of car as transportation gained popularity among British people in 15 years of time and they mostly preferred to use cars as their means of travel.

 Sample Answer 2:

-The given table illustrates how mode of travel changed in England between 1985 and 2000.
+The given table illustrates how the mode of travel changed in England between 1985 and 2000.
 Generally, comparing to 1985, English travelled more each year, 6475 miles for each person.

 Cars were by far the most popular mode of travel in both years in England.
 In 1985, the average distance travelled by English was 3,199 miles, and 4806 miles in 2000.
-On the other hand, we can see immediately that taxi was the least popular mode for travel.
-Although the traveling distance in 2000 was above three times as long as in 1985, only 42 miles was travelled per person this year, which was almost same for the bicycle.
+On the other hand, we can see immediately that taxi was the least popular mode of travel.
+Although the travelling distance in 2000 was above three times as long as in 1985, only 42 miles was travelled per person this year, which was almost same for the bicycle.
 No significant changes happened to some modes of travels, like walking, bicycle and other modes between 1985 and 2000.
 According to the table, in 2000 local bus was used less than in 1985.
 Only 274 miles were travelled in 2000, which was 55 miles less than in 1985.
 In contrast, long distance bus becomes more popular.
 Each person travelled 124 miles by long distance bus in 2000 while only 54 miles in 1985.